-Have the shorter winter days put you in a dark mood?
+Have the shorter winter days put you in a dark mood, affecting your life?
 What is seasonal affective disorder?
 Here are some tips to relieve the winter doldrums.

 The trees are skeletal, the sky has faded into a dismal gray, and for much of the day the sun can barely drag itself above the horizon.
 As winter settles in and the days grow shorter, many of us get a down-in-the-dumps feeling sometimes referred to as the “winter blues.”
 When these blues won’t let up, day after day, they could signal a more serious, depression-like condition known as seasonal affective disorder (SAD).

 People with SAD tend to hibernate in winter.
-They load up on carb-heavy comfort foods that make them gain weight, and struggle to crawl out from under the covers each morning.
-These symptoms aren’t concerning when they happen once in a while, but if they don’t let up day after day, they can start to interfere with your job, relationships, and life.
+They load up on carb-heavy comfort foods that make them gain weight, and they struggle to crawl out from under the covers each morning.
+These symptoms aren’t concerning when they happen occasionally, but if they don’t let up day after day, they can start to interfere with your job, relationships, and life.

 “Some people are more sensitive to these changes,” says Frederick Brown, PhD, associate professor of psychology and director of the Human Performance Rhythms Laboratory at Penn State University.
 “It’s assumed to have a genetic component.”

 The down mood is thought to stem from a hormone called melatonin, which our bodies produce just before bed to help us sleep.
 Shorter winter days trigger more melatonin production.
 Too little of another mood-altering brain chemical, serotonin, might also play a role.

-About half a million Americans live with SAD symptoms during the winter months.
+About 5 percent of the U.S. population lives with SAD symptoms during the winter months.
 Millions more have the milder winter blues.
-SAD is more common in women, and, not surprisingly, more likely to affect people who live in northern climates.
+SAD is more common in women and, not surprisingly, more likely to affect people who live in northern climates.
 If your mood stays dark from December to March, here are a few tips to help you overcome the SADness.

 Because darkness triggers SAD symptoms, light is a good way to fix it.
 Exposure to light suppresses your brain’s melatonin production.
 If your symptoms are mild, taking an early morning walk or throwing the shades open in the a.m. may be enough to help.